rubyforgood/human-essentials/README.md

 ### Additional Notes

 * The generated `schema.rb` file may include or omit `id: :serial` for `create table`, and `null: false` for `t.datetime`.
 According to Aaron, this can safely be ignored, and it is probably best to commit the schema.rb only if you have committed anything that would change the DB schema (i.e. a migration).
-* If you have trouble relating to SSL libraries installing Ruby using `rvm` or `rbenv` on a Mac, you may need to add a command line option to specify the location of the SSL libraries used by `rvm`.
+* If you have trouble relating to SSL libraries installing Ruby using `rvm` or `rbenv` on a Mac, you may need to add a command line option to specify the location of the SSL libraries.
 Assuming you are using `brew`, this will probably result in a command looking something like:

  ```rvm install 2.5.3 --with-openssl-dir=`brew --prefix openssl` ```.